makerdao/mips/MIP78/MIP78.md

 ## Component Summary

 **MIP78c1: Definitions**
 MIP78c1 defines key terms.

-**MIP78c2: Compensation Formula and Initial Parameters**

-MIP78c2 defines the formula for calculating Recognized Delegate DAI compensation.
+**MIP78c2: Compensation Formula and Initial Parameters** MIP78c2 defines the formula for calculating Recognized Delegate DAI compensation.

 **MIP78c3: Initial Parameters**

-Defines the initial parameters that will be applied if this MIP is ratified.
+MIP78c3 defines the initial parameters that will be applied if this MIP is ratified.

-**MIP78c4: Compensation Process and Distribution**

-MIP78c3 describes the process for executing payments to Recognized Delegates.
+**MIP78c4: Compensation Process and Distribution** MIP78c4 describes the process for executing payments to Recognized Delegates.

-**MIP78c5: Accommodation for Delegate Contract Migration**

-MIP78c5 outlines how the process of Recognized Delegate DAI compensation will change during the contract migration period.
+**MIP78c5: Accommodation for Delegate Contract Migration** MIP78c5 outlines how the process of Recognized Delegate DAI compensation will change during the contract migration period.

 **MIP78c6: Modification of Parameters**
 MIP78c6 is a process component describing changes to the DAI compensation parameters for Recognized Delegates.

 ## Motivation